karanS08/ctf-tools/README.md

     5. Add your Name also link your github profile seprated by a | (pipe). eg. | Karan | https://github.com/karanS08 |
     6. Make your pull request 🙌🏽.
+    7. Don't forget to star the repo 🙂.

 ----